ocodista/trampar-de-casa/apps/auto-email-sender/README.md

 ### [Roles Renderer](./roles-renderer/README.md)

-- Get role on supabase
+- Get roles on Supabase
 - Render inline HTML of roles
 - Save on Redis

 ### [Roles Validator](./roles-validator/README.md)

 - Get roles on Supabase
-- Acess role URL
+- Access role URL
 - Verify if the role is open
 - If not, delete the role of Redis

 ### [Roles Assigner](./roles-assigner/README.md)

 The Roles Assigner microservice manages the assignment of roles to users.
 It provides functionality to assign specific roles to users based on experience time, skills and English level.

-On assigning roles, we send them to Redis.
+When assigning roles, we send them to Redis.
+- Get subscribers on supabase
+- Calculate roles for each subscriber based on Skills, Experience, and English level
+- Send results to Redis

 ### [Email Pre-Renderer](./email-pre-renderer/README.md)

 - The Email Pre-Renderer accesses the SUpabase to get all confirmed subscribers.
-- Based on subscriber Id, get redis infos created by [roles-assigner](./roles-assigner/README.md)
+- Based on subscriber ID, get Redis infos created by [roles-assigner](./roles-assigner/README.md)
 - Render footer component
 - Render Header component
 - Render Assigned roles components